astronomo94/astronomo94.github.io/README.md

 - Suono il trombone da circa 15 anni in una banda sinfonica.
 - Sono membro stabile della Filarmonica Conca d'Oro Valle Sabbia e della Banda di Selvazzano Dentro.

-Mi piace musica classica e per banda, ma non disdegno altri generi (ABBA, de Andre, TSFH, vangelis, il volo) Mi piace cucina italiana.
+- Mi piace musica classica e per banda, ma non disdegno altri generi (ABBA, de Andre, TSFH, vangelis, il volo)
+- Mi piace cucina italiana.

 # CONTACT
 I'm active on social media, primarily in Italian (Facebook and Instagram), but also in English (Twitter).

-2 mail, mporaòe e d lavoro
-telescopno contato
+You can contact at one of my e-mails:
+- The institutional one (for work): andrea.reguitti@inaf.it
+- Or the more 'general' one (for public use): andreareguitti@gmail.com

+My phone number: +39 3318994337

 Emphasis, aka italics, with *asterisks* or _underscores_.